cuongtran-syr/BFL/README.md

 # BFL

+### Introduction
-Blockchain federated learning.
-Codes for our AAMAS 2021 paper titled `A privacy-preserving and accountable multiagent learning framework`
+This repository provides the Python implementation of our AAMAS 2021 paper titled `A privacy-preserving and accountable multiagent learning framework`